Khartheesvar/cybercity/README.md

 - Kill pumps, force overflow, disable alarms

 **Attack phases:**
-1. **Reconnaissance** — `mbpoll` / `modpoll` to scan and enumerate registers
+1. **Reconnaissance**: `mbpoll` / `modpoll` to scan and enumerate registers
-2. **Eavesdropping** — Capture cleartext Modbus frames with Wireshark
+2. **Eavesdropping**: Capture cleartext Modbus frames with Wireshark
-3. **Register Manipulation** — Direct coil/register writes to actuate physical devices
+3. **Register Manipulation**: Direct coil/register writes to actuate physical devices

 ---

-### Scenario 2 — MetroGrid (4-Way Traffic Intersection)
+### 🚦 Scenario 2: MetroGrid (4-Way Traffic Intersection)
 **Protocol: SNMP v2c** (NTCIP 1202) · Port 5021/UDP

-SNMP (Simple Network Management Protocol) v2c uses plaintext **community strings** for auth — effectively a shared password sent in the clear.
+SNMP (Simple Network Management Protocol) v2c uses plaintext **community strings** for auth, effectively a shared password sent in the clear.
 NTCIP 1202 is the US standard OID schema for traffic controllers.
 A 2014 University of Michigan study found ~100 real intersections exposed with default strings (`public` / `private`).

 **What you can do:**
 - Walk the OID tree to discover all controller variables
 - Modify phase timing to cause gridlock and queue starvation
 - Trigger Emergency Vehicle Preemption (EVP) to lock a direction green
-- Disable the Conflict Monitor — the safety relay that prevents opposing greens
+- Disable the Conflict Monitor, the safety relay that prevents opposing greens

 **Attack phases:**
-1. **Discovery & Enumeration** — `snmpwalk -v2c -c public` to map all OIDs
+1. **Discovery & Enumeration**: `snmpwalk -v2c -c public` to map all OIDs
-2. **Timing Manipulation** — Write phase durations to disrupt traffic flow
+2. **Timing Manipulation**: Write phase durations to disrupt traffic flow
-3. **Emergency Preemption Abuse** — Force EVP to pin one direction
+3. **Emergency Preemption Abuse**: Force EVP to pin one direction
-4. **Conflict Monitor Bypass** — Disable safety interlock, force simultaneous greens (mirrors TRISIS/Triton 2017 SIS attack pattern)
+4. **Conflict Monitor Bypass**: Disable safety interlock, force simultaneous greens (mirrors TRISIS/Triton 2017 SIS attack pattern)

 ---

-### Scenario 3 — Northgate Substation (230/115kV Power Grid)
+### ⚡ Scenario 3: Northgate Substation (230/115kV Power Grid)
 **Protocol: IEC 61850 MMS** · Port 5022

 IEC 61850 is the international standard for substation automation and protection relay communication. **MMS (Manufacturing Message Specification)** is the application-layer protocol used by Intelligent Electronic Devices (IEDs) to expose data objects using a strict logical node hierarchy (`LD/LN.DO.DA`).
 Most legacy IEDs have no authentication.
 This scenario mirrors the **Industroyer / Crashoverride** attack (Ukraine, December 2016) that caused a 1-hour blackout for 230,000 people.